Install OpenShift 4 on cloudscale.ch

 • release_channel: Name of the syn component release channel to use, such as stable

-Set up LDAP service
+Set up Keycloak service

-1. Create an LDAP service
+1. Create a Keycloak service

 Configure input